ioannidis/distributed-key-value-store/README.md

 communication between the broker and the servers, we used socket programming.

 ### Environment set up
 First, we must set up the python virtual environment.
-First, we must install the requirements.txt
+- `python3.8 -m venv ./venv`
 - `source ./venv/bin/activate` to activate the virtual environment.
 - `pip install -r requirements.txt`